 Our physiological, safety, and social needs are what motivate us to show up to work, but the final two levels of Maslow's hierarchy are what make us perform when we get there.

-Esteem/recognition: The need to keep up with or emulate others is an authoritative source of motivation.
-It’s why we feel the pull to keep up with the Joneses; and
+Our need to keep up with or emulate others is what drives us at the esteem level.
+It's why we feel the pull to keep up with the Joneses.

 The final level of Maslow's hierarchy is self-actualization.
-It stems for the personal realization that "what I can be, I must be.”
-Once motivation comes from self-actualization, the drive to perform is limitless.
+It stems for the personal realization that "what I can be, I must be".
+Once motivation is based on self-actualization, the drive to perform is limitless.